VlaamseKunstcollectie/culturize-mskgent/README.md

-# culturize-mskgent
+# CultURIze-based PURLs for the MSK Gent
-Nginx server configuration files from CultURIze for MSK Gent.
+Nginx server configuration files from CultURIze.